eevee/eev.ee/content/2017-10-07-javascript-got-better-while-i-wasnt-looking.markdown

 // 2 three
 ```

+Amazing.
+You can also use generators to implement `Symbol.iterator`, much like using a generator for `__iter__` in Python.

-Amazing.  `function*` is a pretty strange choice of syntax, but whatever?
+`function*` is a pretty strange choice of syntax, but whatever?
 I guess it also lets them make `yield` only act as a keyword inside a generator, for ultimate backwards compatibility.

 JavaScript generators support everything Python generators do: `yield*` yields every item from a subsequence, like Python's `yield from`; generators can return final values; you can pass values back into the generator if you iterate it by hand.
 No, really, I wasn't kidding, _it's basically just copying Python_.
 It's great.
 You could now built `asyncio` in JavaScript!